 - Unpaid reimbursements.

-Most employees are notified of back pay and wages after a California DLSE investigation.
-The agency may send out a notice telling the employee they are owed back pay and wages for some employer state or federal FLSA wage violation.
+You may be notified of back pay and wages after a California DLSE investigation.
+The agency may send out a notice telling you that you are owed back pay and wages for some employer state or federal FLSA wage violation.

 However, the DLSE does not catch all wage and hourly rate violations.
-It may be up to the employee to calculate how much they are owed in a pay period and compare that to the amount they are paid.
+It may be up to you to calculate how much you are owed in a pay period and compare that to the amount you are paid.